Initialize Your Project

 These choices update the default configuration used by the app and admin settings.

-Phase 4: Optional Modules
+Phase 4: Optional Peripheral Modules

 - Billing — Autumn plans, entitlements, metered usage, and Stripe checkout.

+Core platform modules (auth, AI, workspaces, tasks, and others) always stay.
 Modules you remove are deleted from code and integration points are cleaned up.

 Phase 4b: Documentation Site